Pastéis de Nata (Portuguese Tarts) – Thermomix Method

 - Insert Butterfly then add cinnamon stick, lemon peel, and vanilla bean paste and cook – 18 min / 85C / SP1.5.
 The cooked mixture will be quite runny, but will set when baked.
 Strain into a clean jug to make it easier to pour into prepared pastry.
 Cover with plastic wrap to let cool a little, while preparing pastry.
 (TIP: Custard mixture will keep for up to 3 days in a sealed container in the fridge).

 - Preheat your oven to the hottest that is possible, preferably 280-290C (Conventional, not Fan Forced), and set oven rack to the top third.
-Very lightly grease a 12 x 70ml muffin tray with a little butter.
+Have a non-stick 12 x 70ml (1/3 cup) muffin tray ready.
+If it’s not non-stick, gently grease with a small rub of butter.

 - Remove one chilled pastry log from refrigerator and gently roll on a lightly floured surface to reform into a 2.5cm diameter x 24cm log.
 Cut into 12 even pieces about 2cm wide each.
 Place pieces, cut side down, into muffin tray then allow to soften for a few minutes before pressing into shape.